 - When a country takes credit or loan from IMF, it is given in SDR and not in any particular currency.

 - SDRs make taking loan from IMF easy than taking loan from any other country.
 For example: India takes loan from US, it will get loan in US Dollars and also it have to return loan amount in US Dollars.
 But if India takes loan from IMF; it can get loan in US Dollars and return the equivalent amount in any other currency present in SDRs bucket.

 Some facts about SDR:

-- Currently the SDR bucket contains four major currencies – U.S. Dollar, Euro, Pound and Japanese Yen.
-A fifth currency, Chinese Renminbi (RMB) is also going to be included in the SDR bucket which will be effective from October 1, 2016.
+- Currently the SDR bucket contains four major currencies – U.S. Dollar, Euro, Pound, Japanese Yen and Chinese Renminbi.
+Chinese Renminbi was the last added currency by IMF in October 1, 2016.

 - The value of an SDR is determined by a weighted basket of major currencies.

 - The composition of this basket of currencies is reviewed every five years wherein the weightage of currencies sometimes get altered.